 They typically weigh between 50 and 70 pounds, making them slightly more significant than a Springer dog.
 Their appearance varies, even within the same litter.
 But you can expect a medium-length coat that sheds heavily during the shedding season.
 They sport any color from either parent and usually have wispy wavy feathering hair around their ears, neck, and underbelly.

 No mixed list is ever complete without a Doodle mix.
 Sproodles are highly energetic, considering that both parents are sporting dogs.
 They are also sure to like water as the Poodle does.
 They are sweet, caring, affectionate with their loved ones, and sometimes wary of strangers.

-Like most Poodle mixed breeds, this pup looks like a Springer but with the curlier Poodle coat.
+Like most Poodle mixed breeds, this pup looks like a Springer but with a curlier Poodle coat.
 And although you cannot count on this dog being hypoallergenic, they are likely to shed less than Springers.
-The Sproodle is usually mixed with standard-sized Poodle and typically weigh between 40 to 60 pounds.
+The Sproodle is usually mixed with standard-sized Poodle and typically weighs between 40 to 60 pounds.